It’s not uncommon for Dachshunds to get less exercise than they should.

 2) Not sleeping through the night

 My Dachshund sleeps with me.
-When she isn’t getting enough exercise, one of the most obvious signs is that she is restless at night and usually doesn’t sleep through the whole thing.
+When she isn’t getting enough exercise, one of the most obvious signs is that she is restless at night and usually doesn’t sleep through the night.

 A Dachshund who is tired from activities during the day is a lot more likely to sleep through the night.